What Causes Those White Spots On My Cat’s Eyes?

 What Treatments Are Available For My Cat?

-Your veterinarian’s visual inspection of your cat’s eyes can’t be 100% certain in diagnosing a corneal herpes-1 virus problem.
-But your veterinarian knows that there are very few other common explanations for the distinctive scars this virus often leaves behind.
-So your vet might add some other tests (such as fluorescein dye examination, swab cultures and cytology) to help rule out other causes or cases that might have multiple causes.
-PCR tests for feline herpes virus do exist. ( see here: ) However with so many cats shedding this virus, one cannot be certain that the herpes virus is the underlying cause of your cat’s eye issues even when the test results are positive.
-When multiple pathogens are detected or suspected, your veterinarian might add antibiotics or anti-fungal agents to the treatment plan.
-Antibiotics and antifungal medications are effective against secondary invaders like mycoplasma, chlamydia and yeast, but not specifically against Herpes-1.
-When that is not the case, most cats get better when their stress levels are reduced.
-When the viral relapses linger or when large portions of your cat’s cornea are involved, the most effective treatment is famciclovir (Famvir®).
+PCR tests for feline herpes virus do exist.
+However, with so many cats shedding this virus, one can never be certain that herpes virus is the underlying cause of your cat’s eye issues – even when the test results are positive.
+When multiple pathogens are detected or suspected, your veterinarian might add antibiotics or antifungal agents to the treatment plan.
+Antibiotics and antifungal medications are effective against secondary invaders like mycoplasma, chlamydia and yeast, but not against virus.
+Most cats get better when their stress levels are reduced.
+When a viral relapse lingers, or when large portions of your cat’s cornea are involved, the most effective treatment is famciclovir (Famvir®).
 Read more about that medication here.
-Older, less expensive, topicals like idoxuridine eye drops (Herplex®) might also be effective – but you have to give them frequently throughout the day and side effects are unpredictable. (read here & here) If you work schedule or hesitancy prevents that, 0.5% custom-compounded cidofovir eye drops given twice a day might be effective as well. ( read here )
+Older, less expensive, topical products like idoxuridine eye drops (Herplex®) might also be effective – but you have to give them frequently throughout the day and side effects, if they occur, are unpredictable. (read here & here) If your work schedule or hesitancy prevents that, 0.5% custom-compounded cidofovir eye drops given twice a day have been said to be effective as well. (read here) Since herpes 1 viral episodes come and go on their own, it is difficult to decide when medications speeded the healing and when they did not.

-For many years, the amino acid, lysine, administered orally twice a day, was thought to help cases of Herpes-1/rhinotracheitis in cats to resolve and perhaps to even decrease the frequency of relapses.
+For many years, the amino acid, lysine, administered orally twice a day, was thought to help cases of Herpes-1/rhinotracheitis in cats to resolve and, perhaps, to even decrease the frequency of relapses.
 This amino acid was thought to reduce the amount of another amino acid, arginine, that is present in the cat’s body (although experiments to document that had mixed results).
 Arginine is thought to be necessary for herpesvirus to reproduce.
 Most veterinary texts suggested a lysine dose of 250-500 mg per day.
-I gave this supplement until the acute flare-up had resolved and I knew of many cat owners that continued the supplement indefinitely.
-However more recent better-designed studies have found lysine to be ineffective in treating herpes infections in cats or in people. (read here & here) Lysine can still be purchased at health food stores.
+I gave this supplement until the acute flare-up had resolved, and I knew of many cat owners that continued the supplement indefinitely.
+However, more recent, better-designed studies have found lysine to be ineffective in treating herpes infections in cats or in people. (read here & here) Lysine can still be purchased at health food stores.
 If you or your veterinarian still choose to give it, pick a brand that is propylene glycol-free.
 Cats seem to dislike the taste of lysine when given alone.
-So most owners mix it with a small amount of food.
+So, most owners mix it with a small amount of food.

 Eosinophilic Keratitis (aka keratitis – corneal inflammation)

 Eosinophils are one of your cat’s immune system’s defensive cells.
 Eosinophilic keratitis (corneal damage) is one part of the many eosinophil-related diseases that affect cats.
 All result from your cat’s immune system making a mistake. (read here) When your cat’s eye(s) is involved, the eosinophils of your pet’s immune system increase in number within the several layers of the cornea – what should be the clear covering of the eye.
-When that happens, whitish raised plaques – singular or multiple – become visible on the cornea of the affected eye.
+When that happens, whitish raised plaques – one or more – become visible on the cornea of the affected eye(s).
 There is usually considerable mucus accumulation at the inner corner of the cat’s eye (its medial canthus) as well.
 Its 3rd eyelid is often more noticeable, extended and inflamed.
-Your veterinarian diagnoses eosinophilic keratitis by staining a gently-scraped preparation of your cat’s corneal cells and finding large numbers of eosinophils when the preparation is examined under a microscope.
-Untreated, this problem can lead to blindness.
-Treatment of eosinophilic keratitis is usually successful utilizing corticosteroid eye drops as well as medications that eliminate underlying secondary eye infections by mycoplasma and bacteria.
-When the problem is resistant, oral megestrol acetate (Megace®) can be effective – as it is in the other eosinophil-related diseases of cats.
-However, transient (or permanent) diabetes, weight gain, increased risk of mammary tumors, uterine infections in non-spayed females and liver toxicity are sometimes associated with that medication.
-Some veterinarians believe that herpes-1 eye infections are an underlying cause of eosinophilic keratitis.
-So if topical or oral corticosteroids are given to the cat to resolve eosinophilic keratitis, the cat needs to be closely monitored for a herpes-1 relapse because those same medication have been associated with reactivation of herpes-1.
+Your veterinarian, or more likely a veterinary ophthalmologist, diagnoses eosinophilic keratitis by staining a gently scraped off preparation of cells from your cat’s cornea.
+If large numbers of eosinophils are seen when the slide preparation is stained and examined under a microscope, eosinophilic keratitis is your cat’s problem.
+As far as we know, herpes 1 and the other pathogens I mentioned play no part in this disease.
+At least, no links to them have been documented.
+Untreated, corneal issues can lead to blindness.
+Treatment of eosinophilic keratitis is frequently successful utilizing corticosteroid-containing eye drops, as well as medications that eliminate underlying secondary eye infections by mycoplasma and bacteria.
+When the problem persists in spite of those topical corticosteroid products, oral megesterol acetate (Megace®) is sometimes effective, as it has been in the other eosinophil-related diseases of cats.
+However, transient (or permanent) diabetes, weight gain, increased risk of mammary tumors, uterine infections in non-spayed females, and liver toxicity have been associated with megesterol.
+So, one must be relatively certain of the diagnosis.
+If topical or oral corticosteroids are given to a cat to resolve eosinophilic keratitis, but the problem is actually due to herpes-1 virus, corticosteroids can reactivate the virus.
 Eye irritation due to environmental contaminants and allergies also respond well to corticosteroid-containing eye drops – but the same cautions apply.

 Dry Eyes =keratoconjunctivitis sicca

 Eyes that lack sufficient tears can also be the underlying cause of superficial eye inflammation in cats.
 It can be diagnosed through a Schirmer tear test, a test that gauges the quantity of tears that are produced.
-As in humans, cats that do not produce enough tears are more subject to eye infections and corneal disease. (read here)
+As in humans, cats that do not produce enough tears are more subject to eye infections and corneal disease. (read hereCats that are squinting should have their eye(s) stained with fluorescein dye as well.
+That test allows your veterinarian to see early corneal ulcers and any cuts, scrapes, or abrasions present, and gauge their depth.
+Deep ulcers sometimes need a temporary emergency corneal “patch”. (tarsorrhapy)

 How Can I Lessen The Likelihood Of Some OF These Problems Occurring In My Cat?